department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/mgib-verify-enrollment.md

   - Placement description: Below "Downloadable PDF"
   - Link label: TBD by Sitewide Content
   - Link destination: www.va.gov/education/verify-school-enrollment/
   - Notes: As mentioned in Figma, we are proposing that there is an entry point to the static page instead of just to MGIB in case it applies to Post-9/11 VYE, then folks are directed to the static page where they can choose which VYE tool applies to them.
-This list of entry points is iterative so let us know if the form isn't related to either VYE tool.
+Team confirmed that this form applies to Post-9/11 as well.

 ## <a name="redirects"></a>Redirects <br>
 *A list of any critical redirects needed as part of this product/feature launch.
 Redirects are required for any URL changes to ensure visitors do not receive a 404 - Page not found error in the experience.
 For any redirects listed, please submit a request for the redirect using the [Redirect Request Issue Template](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=jennymayoco%2C+kristinoletmuskat%2C+strelichl%2C+FranECross&labels=sitewide+CAIA%2C+Sitewide+IA%2C+Public+Websites%2C+VA.gov+frontend%2C+Redirect+request&projects=&template=redirect-request.md&title=Redirect+Request) at least 2 weeks in advance.*